snowman-repos/book/designers/README.md

 Whether you use existing user interface components provided by framework such as Bootstrap, Foundation or MDL or create your own they are a definitely a good idea.
 Extending this idea further and componentising other areas of CSS & front end codebases, such as utilities and configuration (and even one-off design implementations such as page layouts) can help keep a maintainable, scalable, consistent and well organised codebase.

 Thinking in components in front end web development and design is gaining momentum.
 With libraries like React.js and Angular, Web Components and advanced CSS & JS pre-processors gaining in popularity, thinking in this way can bring many advantages, help future-proof your code and and can be done right now.

+*************

+A Checklist for Designing Mobile Input Fields nngroup.com · by Raluca Budiu · June 14, 2015
+Whether you're designing web pages, web-based applications (e.g., SaaS), or native mobile apps, one of the basic building blocks is the humble text-input field: a box where the user can enter some text.
+Uses of this widget are plenty and not the topic of this article.
+We should point out that there are many issues in application design relating to workflow and other big-picture questions that are important for good application user experience.
+(These topics are discussed in our full-day Application Design course.)

+In this article, we focus on the nitty-gritty of input fields.
+Each of these issues may seem minor, but we repeatedly see these usability guidelines violated — particularly in mobile user interfaces, where even the smallest annoyance grows from a molehill into a mountain in terms of its ability to delay users and prevent them completing tasks with your design.

+Here's how an input field should look:

+Here's a checklist of 14 guidelines to follow for mobile input field UX:

+Should it be there at all
+Is this field absolutely necessary?
+Description
+Is the label above it?
+(Not inside, not below)
+Is the field marked as required (*) or optional?
+Have you removed any placeholder from inside the field?
+Visibility
+Is the field big enough so that most possible field values are visible?
+Is the field visible in both orientations when the keyboard is displayed?
+Filling it in for the user
+Do you have any good defaults for this field?
+Any history available?
+Frequently used values?
+Can you use the phone features (camera, GPS, voice, contacts ) to populate it?
+Can you compute it for the user based on other info (e.g., state based on zip code, coupon field)?
+Typing
+Do you support copy & paste into the field?
+What is the right keyboard for this field?
+Can you make suggestions/autocomplete based on the first letters typed?
+Do not autocorrect for names, addresses and email addresses.
+Do you allow typos or abbreviations?
+Do you allow users to enter it in whatever format they like? (e.g., phone numbers credit cards) You can autoformat it for them.
+Go through your design and complete the checklist for every single input field.
+Yes, this is work, but better you suffer than the users suffer.

+Ideally, you'll have 100% checklist compliance for 100% of the input fields in your site or app.
+Anything less, and you do have a substandard user experience.

+Pragmatically, you may not have resources to deliver 100% on these UX requirements.
+In that case, prioritize the fields so that the ones that are used the most or are the most critical for task completion get the highest scores.